Emergency Dentistry Spring

 • Emergency exam: After you arrive, Dr. Kuykendall will perform an emergency exam to confirm the source of your symptoms.
 This process may involve digital X-rays if the problem is not easily visible.

-• Review findings: Once we finish your exam and do everything we can to alleviate any discomfort, Dr. Kuykendall will recommend a treatment plan to address your emergency.
-This plan will include estimated costs and the amount of time we expect it to take, so you can make an informed decision before committing.
+• Review findings: Once we finish your exam and alleviate any discomfort, Dr. Kuykendall will recommend a treatment plan to address your emergency.
+This will include estimated costs and the amount of time we expect it to take, so you can make an informed decision before committing.

 The Most Common Dental Emergencies

 When a dental emergency occurs, most people aren’t exactly sure what to do.
 To start, you should always call our dental office to schedule an appointment.
-This way, you can get your issue handled sooner rather than later and you can speak with one of our team members who can provide additional assistance, regardless of the type of dental emergency you’re dealing with.
-Of course, you should then take the necessary steps to stabilize your condition until you arrive, which you can find tips for below.
+This way, you can get your issue handled sooner rather than later and you can speak with one of our team members who can provide additional assistance.

 Understanding the Cost of Dental Emergencies

-When a dental emergency occurs, the last thing on your mind is how much it will cost to fix the problem.
-The shock and pain take precedence as you scramble to remember what you need to do to take care of the situation while at home.
-It’s not until you make the phone call to your dentist’s office that you suddenly begin to think about the financial aspect of your knocked-out tooth.
 At Spring Dentist, Dr. Kuykendall wants you to be more concerned about your oral health than what it costs to maintain, improve, and even repair it.
 This is why you can expect helpful staff members to alleviate the stress of financial responsibility by working on your behalf with the insurance company as well as providing additional resources that will make paying for your dental emergency more manageable for your budget.
-Call us today to find out more.

 What Factors Can Influence the Cost of Emergency Care?

 It should come as no surprise that an emergency visit to the dentist’s office will most likely cost more than a traditional checkup or cleaning.
-However, there are several factors that must be considered in order to better understand how much you can expect to pay for emergency care.
+However, several factors must be considered to better understand how much you can expect to pay for emergency care.
 Some of these include:

 • Location of dental office: Larger cities or places where the cost of living is high tend to be more expensive.